 We are trying to expand this TAFF site with digital copies of past trip reports (with exceptions as noted below) and the ephemera – newsletters, ballot forms, announcements – which reveal so much about the fund's operation over the years.
 Contact Dave Langford if you'd like to try your hand at a little scanning or retyping.

 Electronic text versions of any of the following would be gratefully welcomed.
-Acceptable formats are HTML, RTF, WordPerfect, Word 97 or even plain text with suitable markup of *boldfaced* and _underlined or italicized_ text....
+Acceptable formats are HTML, RTF, WordPerfect, any version of Word readable by Libre Office, or even plain text with suitable markup of *boldfaced* and _underlined or italicized_ text....

 KNOWN WANTS.
 Any TAFF newsletter or progress report noted in the Big List with no link to a digital version on this site.
 Examples: